ewswlw/BT/ai_instructions/backtesting.md

     - Be an expert in this API and refer to documentation when needed.
 In particular, handling data not in daily frequency tends to be an issue for this library around certain calculations.
 Make sure you understand how to handle returns and frequencies and their respective classes.

 4. **Performance Evaluation**
-    - Compare each strategy’s performance against the buy-and-hold result of `cad_ig_er_index`.
+    - Compare each strategy’s performance against the buy-and-hold result of the Primary Column of Interest.
     - focus on pf.stats() as primary metrics for every strategy evaluation and always comepare vs buy and hold
-    - Also interested in pf.stats() from the returns accessor (refer to https://vectorbt.dev/api/returns/accessors/)
     - also there tends to be issues with vector bt in handling frequency so below is a code example, you can follow the general logic when dealing with how to handle different frequencies

     def create_portfolio(strategy, price, signals, config: BacktestConfig):